Written By: Amjad Ali Rind

 Besides the physical benefits of exercise, it also has psychological benefits.
 The psychological benefits of exercise can enhance mental health, and control depression and anxiety.
 The benefits of exercise on mental health are countless.
 Of the many, we will discuss only a few important benefits of physical activity on mental health.

 Exercise is a powerful fighter against Depression and Anxiety

 Research studies have scientifically proven that exercise decreases depression and anxiety.
 These studies suggest that mild to moderate depression can be treated through exercise.
-Exercise works as effective antidepressant medication without having any side effects.
-Also, maintaining a routine exercise daily helps in preventing relapsing.
-Furthermore, Exercise promotes different functions of the brain such as neural growth, reduced inflammation, and new patterns of activity which enhances the feeling of calmness and wellbeing.
+Exercise works as an effective antidepressant medication without having any side effects.
+Also, maintaining routine exercise daily helps in preventing relapsing.
+Furthermore, Exercise promotes different functions of the brain such as neural growth, reduced inflammation, and new patterns of activity which enhances the feeling of calmness and well-being.
 On the other hand, exercise is a natural cure for anxiety and has characteristics of anti-anxiety.